poole/hyde/licenses/PRO.md

 Florian Klampfer qwtel.com (hereinafter: Licensor).
-This Agreement sets the terms, rights, restrictions and obligations on using Hydejack PRO (hereinafter: The Software) created and owned by Licensor, as detailed herein
+This Agreement sets the terms, rights, restrictions and obligations on using Hydejack PRO (hereinafter: The Software) created and owned by Licensor, as detailed herein.

 ### 2. License Grant
 Licensor hereby grants Licensee a Personal, Perpetual, Commercial, Royalty free,